top of page

 • Opening lunch items and using cutlery properly

-When children master these small wins, they walk into school ready to shine.
+When children master these small wins, they walk into school ready to shine with confidence.

 Children Getting Ready For School